Your #1 Attorney for Working Injuries and Jobsite Accidents

 Welding Rod Exposure:

-Exposure to welding rod fumes may lead to neurological disorders requiring a Texas work injury lawyer.
+Exposure to welding rod fumes may lead to neurological disorders.
 The toxins contained in welding rod fumes, especially manganese, have been shown to cause a variety of neurological and movement disorders often referred to as Parkinsonism.
 These include Parkinson's disease, manganese-induced Parkinsonism, manganese poisoning and manganism.

 Symptoms may include tremors in hands, arms or upper body; reduced facial expression; rigidity in arms, legs or hands; difficulty swallowing; shuffling walk or balance difficulties when walking; loss of memory; loss of desire to talk or slow speech; irregular handwriting; or a feeling of weakness and lethargy.